-Contacting Disability Services at the beginning of each semester so that appropriate accommodations can be made in a timely manner is very important.
+Contacting Accessibility Services at the beginning of each semester so that appropriate accommodations can be made in a timely manner is very important.
 Students are strongly encouraged to make this contact within the first two weeks of each semester.
-This includes filling out the required disability intake form that indicates the student's need (e.g., extended time to complete exams, assistive technology, etc.).

-Providing the Disability Services Office with appropriate medical, psychological, psychoeducational, or neuropsychological documentation indicating the student's disability and suggested accommodations is often useful to help expedite the accommodation process and must be submitted with the disability intake form.
+Providing Accessibility Services with appropriate medical, psychological, psycho-educational, or neuro-psychological documentation indicating the student's disability and suggested accommodations is required to help expedite the accommodation process and must be submitted with the disability intake form.

 A wide range of accommodations and services are provided to students with documented disabilities.
 A student with a disability is any student who has an impairment that substantially limits a major activity such as caring for oneself, performing manual tasks, hearing, speaking, breathing, walking, seeing, learning, or working.
 Students with temporary disabilities may also qualify for accommodations.
 The list below provides information on some of the most common accommodations.

 Alternate Test Services may include a student needing an alternate testing room (a noise-reduced environment) and/or an extended testing time outside of the in-class time period.
 Once the need for an accommodation regarding testing is documented, and testing accommodations are assigned, contact the LC State Testing Center to schedule your test a week in advance.
 Review the responsibilities for students, faculty, and the Testing Center on the Alternate Test Services page.